 Arrive early to favorite Phuong Trang, a family friendly restaurant serving nearly 250 traditional and inventive Vietnamese dishes.
 Steaming bowls of pho are must eats at Pho Fusion and Mignon Pho + Seafood where authentic dishes are made from recipes passed down for generations.
 At PT Eatery, your first bite of a fresh spring roll or crispy egg roll will start you on a culinary adventure through Vietnam.

 Save some room after dinner for Iceskimo's Taiwanese shaved ice - a style somewhere between ice cream and Hawaiian shaved ice.
 The handmade ice blocks in flavors like black sesame and matcha green tea are shaved down and then topped with tantalizing extras like Nutella, lychee, bananas foster, and oolong milk tea.

-This cozy, mod spot is the place to go for coffee and creative frozen desserts including Thai-style rolled ice cream.
+This cozy, mod spot is the place to go for great coffee, delicious mochi donuts and creative frozen desserts including Thai-style rolled ice cream.
 Watching the ice cream being made is almost as fun as it is to eat – emphasis on almost.
-Flavors range from green tea with mochi and strawberry toppings to black sesame with honey, mochi and sesame toppings.
+Flavors range from Green Tea with mochi and strawberry toppings to Black Sesame with honey, mochi and sesame toppings.